grid_layout¶

 horizontal (Boolean) – set to

-)animation_time (float) – duration for the animation during flipping between values, in seconds (default is 0.4 seconds), set to 0.0 or
+Trueto display arrows are in the horizontal direction, setFalsefor arrows in the vertical direction (default =True)animation_time (float) – duration for the animation during flipping between values, in seconds (default is 0.4 seconds), set to 0.0 or

-for no animation.cool_down (float) – minimum duration between activations of the widget with a continuous pressing, this can be used to reduce the chance of accidental multiple activations, in seconds (default is 0.0 seconds, no delay).
+Nonefor no animation.cool_down (float) – minimum duration between activations of the widget with a continuous pressing, this can be used to reduce the chance of accidental multiple activations, in seconds (default is 0.0 seconds, no delay).
 Set to -1.0 to require the button be released and pressed again for activation (Note: This requires calling the

-function prior to the next call toselected
+releasedfunction prior to the next call toselected.)

 - contains(touch_point)¶